Guide to buying a second-hand van

-Once you’ve completed your checks and are certain that the van you want to buy is in good working order, the last step is to check that all of the necessary paperwork is in place.
+Once you’ve completed your checks and are certain that the van you want to buy is in good working order, the last step is to check that all of the necessary paperwork and documentation is in place.

 • The V5C logbook should match the vehicle’s registration and be watermarked to prove its authenticity.

 • Look at the van’s service history and any repair warranties or receipts.

 • Make sure the van has a valid MOT certificate.

 • If you are driving it away after purchase, make sure you have the correct van insurance in place first.